nomemory/mockneat-site/tutorial.md

 This tutorial is intended to describe the ways of working and the most important features of **mockneat**.

-It's not a long read and it should take less than a few hours.
+It's not a long read, and it should take less than a few hours.
 I would also suggest running the examples as you go.

-For a comprehensive description of the the various APIs and their usage it's recommended to check the [official docs](../docs).
+For a comprehensive description of the various APIs and their usage, it's recommended to check the [official docs](../docs).

 # Table of contents: